lsst-sqre/sqr-016/index.rst

-**The official release process is captured as a jenkins job: https://ci.lsst.codes/job/release/job/official-release/ which should be prefered over manually enumerating all of the release steps.**
+**The official release process is captured as a jenkins job: https://ci.lsst.codes/job/release/job/official-release/ which should be preferred over manually enumerating all of the release steps.**

 Get codekit installed